 In this article, we take an in-depth look at the impact and issues inherent in the parking policy for a company car park, revealing the nuances that are often overlooked!

 1. Why implement a parking policy?

-Secondly, the car park is profitable.
-With good parking management, the car park will be more fully occupied.
-There will be fewer vacant spaces each day (on average, 30% of spaces remain unused in a company with no defined policy).
-In addition, the company can choose to rent out some spaces if the car park is not full, and thus cover part of the costs of the car park.
+- Make your company car park more profitable.
+With good parking management and good parking management strategies, your car park will be fuller.
+As a result, you’ll optimize your occupancy rate.
+There will also be fewer vacant spaces daily (since, on average, 30% of spaces still need to be used in a company with no defined policy).
+Moreover, the company can choose to rent out specific spaces if the car park is incomplete and thus covers part of its costs.

 2. How to create the policy?

-The first step in creating a parking policy is to analyse your current situation, context and capacity.
-A company with a car park of 100 spaces will not make the same choices as one with 20 spaces.
-It is the same between a company with a ratio of one space for 4 people and another with one space for 8 people.
+The first step in creating a parking policy is to analyze the company’s current situation, context, and capacities.
+A company with a 100-space car park will make different choices than one with 20 spaces.
+The same applies to a company with a ratio of one space for every 4 people and another with one space for every 8 people.

-The company must also analyse the mobility habits of its employees.
-This will enable it to know who to allocate parking spaces to or how to equip the car park accordingly (electric terminals, two-wheel spaces, etc.).
-The questions to ask are diverse : Who comes by public transport or by their own means?
-How many have an electric or hybrid vehicle?
-What is the average time of their home-work journey?
-Who carpools? etc.
+Finally, the company should also analyze the mobility habits of its employees.
+This way, it will know who to allocate spaces to and how to equip the car park accordingly (electric terminals, two-wheeler spaces, etc.).
+There are many questions: Who comes by public transport or by their means?
+How many people have an electric or hybrid vehicle?
+What is the average journey time between home and work?
+Who carpools?
+And so on.